 Piraeus, as the main port of Athens, also has a wide variety of hotels, from luxurious to more affordable accommodation.
 You can also find many luxurious Athens hotels, suites, and apartments, with pools and spas, in the southern suburbs of Athens, such as Voula, Glyfada, Alimos, and Vouliagmeni.
 These areas are quieter and have organized beaches, but they are far from the city center (about 30-40 min by public transport).

 Have a look at the hotels in Athens that we suggest and feel free to contact directly any accommodation through their booking form to ask a question or make a reservation.
 Many hotels in Athens also have online booking engines to make your reservation quickly and easily.
-As we take no commission from any bookings made via our website, prices are cheaper.
-Before making your reservation, check for available offers and last minute deals.

 Where to stay in Athens